-- A greater percent of students earned degrees within six years from the Class of 2010 than did the students from Classes of 2011.
-(Graph CH25) - A greater percent of students earned degrees within six years from public colleges than private colleges from both the Class of 2010 and 2011.
-(Graph CH26) - A greater percent of students earned degrees within six years from four-year colleges than two-year colleges from both the Class of 2010 and 2011.
-(Graph CH27) - A total of 329 students have graduated from college already with an Associate's or Bachelor's degree from the Classes of 2010-2016.
+- A greater percent of students earned degrees within six years from the Class of 2011 than did the students from Classes of 2012.
+(Graph CH25) - A greater percent of students earned degrees within six years from public colleges than private colleges from both the Class of 2011 and 2012.
+(Graph CH26) - A greater percent of students earned degrees within six years from four-year colleges than two-year colleges from both the Class of 2011 and 2012.
+(Graph CH27) - A total of 306 students have graduated from college already with an Associate's or Bachelor's degree from the Classes of 2011-2017.
 (Graph CH28)

-Section IV: Newark High School and National Benchmark High School Progression Rates Comparison
+Section IV: Newark High School and National Benchmark College Progression Rates Comparison

 The following tables provide a snapshot of NHS graduates by high school class enrolled at college the first fall, first year and second year after high school graduation as well as persistence from first to second year of college compared to its national benchmark high school type, "Low income".
-Due to changes NSCH made this year in defining national benchmark high school types, there will be variances in data from previous years which also included "Low minority" and "Suburban" categories.
+Due to changes NSCH made last year in defining national benchmark high school types, there will be variances in data from previous years that also included "Low minority" and "Suburban" categories.
 The comparison also includes analysis of enrollment for public versus private colleges and two-year versus four-year colleges.

-The 2017 National Student Clearinghouse High School Benchmark National College Progression Rates Report (CH.HSB) and the 2017 National Student Clearinghouse StudentTracker Aggregate Report (CH.ST.A) are used to provide this comparison.
+The 2018 National Student Clearinghouse High School Benchmark National College Progression Rates Report (CH.HSB) and the 2018 National Student Clearinghouse StudentTracker Aggregate Report (CH.ST.A) are used to provide this comparison.